Fall Activitivities for Families You Don’t Want to Miss!

 7. Visit a Pumpkin Patch

-A visit to the pumpkin patch is a must for families in the fall- at least according to my oldest daughter.
+A visit to the pumpkin patch is a must for families in the fall- at least according to my kids.
 You can take the annual adorable picture of your child with a pumpkin, drink some cider and maybe hit up a bouncy house or the dreaded hay maze.

 8. Decorate a Pumpkin